Dieselmarble/ACMSimPy-GPU/README.md

-# ACMSimPy-GPU
+# ACMSimPy
-A CUDA implementation of the ACMSimPy motor control simulator
+AC Machine Simulation in Python (Accelerated with Numba)